 Selling Used Items Online 🛍️

-• How it fits frugal living: Zero startup costs; sell what you own to save money fast.
+- How it fits frugal living: Zero startup costs; sell what you own to boost your savings quickly.

-• Potential Earnings: From a few dollars to hundreds, depending on items.
+- Potential Earnings: For example, from a few dollars to hundreds per item, depending on what you sell.

 Flipping Furniture or Thrift Store Finds 🛋️